netatalk.io

 UnicodeData.txt

-While Netatalk previously had pre-generated Unicode lookup tables based on fixed Unicode revisions, we now generate this code on the fly using the UnicodeData.txt database file.
+While Netatalk previously had pre-generated Unicode lookup tables based on fixed Unicode revisions, we now generate this code at compile time using the UnicodeData.txt database file.
 Many distributions ship a Unicode package that contains this file, but if your distro lacks one you can download it from unicode.org and point -Dwith-unicode-data-path to the location where you put it.

 DocBook XSL and xstlproc